Bellville, South Africa

-Bellville is a town in the Western Cape province of South Africa.
-It is situated adjacent to the Koelberg Mountains and also the University of Western Cape where it has its own campus.
+Bellville is a large town in the Western Cape, South Africa, and is part of the Northern Suburbs of Cape Town.
+Having formerly been an independent city, it was later incorporated into the City of Cape Town Metropolitan Municipality.

+The town is an industrial and commercial node, a university town, and a major transportation hub within the greater Cape Town metropolitan area.

+The residential suburb of Bellville lies approximately 23 kilometres (14.3 mi) north-east of Cape Town and 38 kilometres (23.6 mi) south-west of Paarl set amongst the Tygerberg Hills with views over the Cape Fold Mountains.
+Vehicle registrations in Bellville start with CY which also covers the Tygerberg areas of Durbanville, Parow and Goodwood.
+The plates resulted in a local saying, "Come to Bellville and CY".

 Established

 It was founded as "12 Mile Post" (Afrikaans: "12-Myl-Pos") because it is located 12 miles (20 km) from Cape Town city centre.
 It was first known as "Hardekraaltjie".
 Founded as a railway station on the line from Cape Town to Stellenbosch and Strand, it was renamed Bellville in 1861 after the surveyor-general Charles Bell.
-The motor registration number bears the number CY.

 Hospitals and educational institutes

 The Karl Bremer Hospital functioned as the Academic Hospital for the University of Stellenbosch Medical School, but now the adjacent Tygerberg Hospital houses the medical school.
 Other hospitals in Bellville are: Mediclinic International Louis Leipoldt and Melomed.
 The Cape Peninsula University of Technology, University of the Western Cape, University of Stellenbosch Business School and Northlink College are also situated in Bellville.
 D.F.
 Malan High School, Bellville High School, Westcliff School of Skills, The Settlers High School and Stellenberg High School are located in the area.
 Primary Schools are: Bellpark, Bellville, Bellville-North, Boston, Eversdal, Excelsior, Kenridge, Mimosa, Totius, Belville Islamic Primary School, Vredelust and Welgemoed.